-The BLS predicted job growth of seven percent for computer-controlled machine tool operators during the 2008-2018 period, fueled by continued replacement of older machinery with computer-controlled machines.
+The BLS predicted job growth of negative 8 percent for metal and plastic machine workers during the 2018-2028 period, fueled by continued advancement in technology and foreign competition.
 CNC operators with programming skills and experience working with a variety of CNC machines may have an edge in a competitive job market (www.bls.gov).

 CNC operators are trained on CNC machine operations, blueprints, and CNC tooling, often through associate's degree or certificate programs.
 More advanced operators may look for more training in computer programming and in specialized CNC machines, such as lasers and CNC milling.
 Having a strong aptitude for troubleshooting, problem-solving and analysis is a necessary trait for CNC operators.